MiguelMartzFdez/MiguelMartzFdez/README.md

 ## 🚀 Projects

-- **[ALMOS](https://github.com/MiguelM-CHEMINF/ALMOS)** – *Active Learning for Molecular Selection*
+- **[ALMOS](https://github.com/MiguelMartzFdez/almos)** – *Active Learning for Molecular Selection*
   An automated pipeline to optimize chemical properties through iterative learning and molecular generation.

 - **[ROBERT](https://github.com/jvalegre/ROBERT)** – *Refiner and Optimizer of a Bunch of Existing Regression Tools*
-  Contributed to expanding its active learning capabilities and usability for low-data regimes.
+  Contributed to expanding its active learning capabilities in a GUI.

 ---